astronomer/docs/astro/deploy-github-integration.md

 Compared to deploying code manually using the Astro CLI or through a custom CI/CD process, using Astro’s GitHub integration:

 - Allows you to enforce software development best practices without maintaining custom CI/CD scripts.
-- Makes it easy for developers to iterate on DAG code quickly.
+- Enables developers to iterate on DAG code quickly.
-- Enables you to see Git metadata directly in the Astro UI, including Git commit descriptions.
+- Shows Git metadata directly in the Astro UI, including Git commit descriptions.
 - Gives you greater visibility into the status and detailed logs of an individual deploy.

 <img src={require("../static/img/docs/github-integration-deploy.png").default} alt="A diagram showing how when an engineer commits code to a branch, then after merging the branch to GitHub, the Astro project updates." />